koernigo/databricksMLOpsAzureDemo/README.md

 # Introduction

+#THIS CODE IS PROVIDED WITH ABSOLUTELY NO WARRANTY OR SUPPORT AND SHOULD ONLY SERVE AS A DEMO OF THE AVAILABLE FEATURES

 This project demonstrates the use of Azure DevOps as the tool to work with ML Pipelines in Azure Databricks.-

 Workflow Steps